polettix/Data-Tubes/README.md

         reference holding the output records).
 This is useful if you are interested into what goes out of the pipeline, but you don't want the delayed processing provided by the iterator.

+    - `first`

+        available as of release 0.736, gets the first record from the input iterator and returns it (turning the pipeline into a _simple_ tube that only returns one record).
+Please note that `undef` will be returned if there is no record in the iterator, so this _tap_ does not allow distinguishing an undefined record from a missing one (which becomes relevant only if you are anticipating undefined records, of course).

+    - `sink`

+        this allows you to exhaust the iterator tossing the outcoming records away.
+This is what you usually want in some \*outer\* pipeline, when you are not interested in the records that go out of the pipeline because... you already did all that you needed to do;

 If `tap` is present, `pump` is ignored.